sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 high score on ``A1`` indicates low Agreeableness, whereas a high score on ``A2`` (and all the other ``A``-variables for that matter) indicates high Agreeableness.
-Therefore A1 will be negatively correlated with the other ``A``-variables, and thit is why it has a negative factor loading, as shown in :numref:`fig-efa6`.
+Therefore A1 will be negatively correlated with the other ``A``-variables, and this is why it has a negative factor loading, as shown in :numref:`fig-efa6`.

 We can also see in :numref:`fig-efa6` the ``Uniqueness`` of each variable.